Erika Donalds: Education activism

-Donalds leads education policy at the America First Policy Institute.

-Donalds is a visiting fellow at The Heritage Foundation and serves on the advisory boards of Classical Learning Test, Moms for Liberty, and the Independent Women's Forum Education Freedom Center.
+Donalds currently leads education policy at the America First Policy Institute.
+She is also a visiting fellow at The Heritage Foundation and serves on the advisory boards of Classical Learning Test, Moms for Liberty, and the Independent Women's Forum Education Freedom Center.

 In October 2025, Donalds embarked on a campus speaking tour with the Leadership Institute.
 Calling the U.S. education system "Wasteful, bureaucratic, monopolistic", she advocated for privatizing the student loan system and increasing the number of groups administering standardized testing.